quantumgardener/qg.blog/content/notes/Looking into Logseq.md

 I'm also capturing more into Obsidian than I write.
 Transferring to another tool is only going to take writing time away for negligible immediate benefit.

 ---
 The decision is made.
-For my personal digital garden at least, and likely work as well, I will be staying with [[Obsidian]] and not progressing further with [[Logseq]].
+For my personal digital garden at least, and likely work as well, I will be staying with [[Obsidian]] and not progressing further with [[+/inherited/logseq]].

 I put down my first observations in writing earlier today.